 Vancouver is surrounded by Westcoast beauty, and with coast beauty comes at times unpredictable weather.
-Make sure to plan accordingly for changes in weather on race day.
-Races go ahead rain or shine, so please bring extra clothing with you if you like and take advantage of Gear Check.
+Please plan accordingly on race day.

 Expected Event Conditions: LOW

 |EXTREME||EVENT CANCELLED/EXTREME DANGEROUS CONDITIONS||PARTICIPATION STOPPED/FOLLOW EVENT INSTRUCTIONS|

 |HIGH||POTENTIALLY DANGEROUS CONDITIONS||SLOW DOWN/OBSERVE COURSE CHANGES/FOLLOW EVENT OFFICIAL INSTRUCTION/CONSIDER STOPPING|